ManticoreGamesInc/platform-documentation/src/tutorials/ability_tutorial.md

   Of course, it would be nice to know when the ability has been activated, and how long it will be until you can use it again display on-screen.

-  For this we need UI!
+  For this we need UI.

 ---